 There are many volunteer opportunities in our schools, these include help with:

 If you are interested in volunteering at your school, please contact your school principal.
-For more information, view our Policies and Procedures for volunteering.
+For more information, view our Policies for volunteering.

 If you require this information in an accessible format, contact Communications Services at [email protected].